AnnaKuokkanen/AnnaKuokkanen.github.io/index.md

 [**Project here**](https://github.com/AnnaKuokkanen/Kurssiseuranta)

 This project is a web application using Python, Flask and SQLAlchemy.
 The application is running in Heroku.
 The main goal was to practice building database-based applications.
-In this project POstgreSQL is used.
+In this project PostgreSQL is used.

 ### Thank You for your time ! :)